Japan's 'Black Widow' to hang for murder

-A Japanese court Tuesday sentenced to death a one-time millionairess dubbed the "Black Widow", who tricked elderly lovers into drinking cyanide and pocketed millions in insurance payouts and inheritance.
+A one-time millionairess dubbed the "Black Widow", who tricked elderly lovers into drinking cyanide and then pocketed millions in insurance payouts and inheritance, was sentenced to death in Japan on Tuesday.

-Kakehi became notorious after using the poison cyanide to dispatch a number of elderly men she was involved with, drawing comparisons with the spider that kills its mate after copulation.
+Kakehi became notorious after using poison to dispatch a number of elderly men she was involved with, drawing comparisons with the spider that kills its mate after copulation.

 Nakagawa rejected defence lawyers' arguments that Kakehi was not criminally liable because she was suffering from dementia.

+Gray-haired Kakehi, wearing a hearing aid headphone, asked the judge to speak loudly.
+She showed no emotion when the judge handed down the sentence.

-Prosecutors said she killed the men after they made her the beneficiary of life assurance policies that ran into millions of dollars.
+The court said she killed the men after they made her the beneficiary of life assurance policies that reportedly ran into millions of dollars.

+"For the love of money," the accused poisoned the victims who fully trusted her, the judge said.

 She had relationships with many men, mostly elderly or ill, meeting some through dating agencies, where she reportedly stipulated that prospective partners should be wealthy and childless.

-Kakehi, who is also known as "The Poison Lady", is said to have stashed some of her cyanide in a plant pot she later threw out.
+Kakehi, also known as "The Poison Lady", is said to have stashed some of her cyanide in a plant pot she later threw out.

 The poison was found in the body of at least two of the men she was involved with and police reportedly found traces of cyanide in the rubbish at her Kyoto home.